soyashinkai/PHi-C/README.md

 ### 1. Conversion of a sparce matrix format into a dense contact matrix

-Here, _NAME.txt_ as an ipunt is in sparse matrix format produced from [“dump” command of Juicebox](https://github.com/aidenlab/juicer/wiki/Data-Extraction).
+Here, _NAME.txt_ as an example ipunt is in sparse matrix format produced from [“dump” command of Juicebox](https://github.com/aidenlab/juicer/wiki/Data-Extraction).

     python3 1_conversion.py NAME.txt START END RES